 About Contractor Licenses

 All contractors and subcontractors doing work in the Village of Brookfield are required to obtain a Village of Brookfield Contractor License.
 All contractors are required to provide a signed original of a License and Permit Bond in the sum of $10,000 and a Certificate of Insurance naming the Village of Brookfield as Certificate Holder.
-License fees vary based on the type of contractor.
+License fees are typically $150.
 For a full list of fees, please visit the Forms page.

 In addition, the following licenses are required: